-Siem Reap is not just any place.
-It is the city that houses the largest concentration of Khmer temples in the world, and an archaeological park listed as a UNESCO World Heritage site since 1992.
-People come for Angkor, but they stay for everything else: the cuisine, the markets, Tonlé Sap, and the surrounding countryside.
+Siem Reap is not like any other place.
+It is the city that houses the largest concentration of Khmer temples in the world, and an archaeological park classified as a UNESCO World Heritage site since 1992.
+People come for Angkor, but stay for everything else: the cuisine, the markets, Tonlé Sap, and the surrounding countryside.
 This page gathers what we tell our friends upon arrival — and especially, what we wish we had known before our own first visit.

 Siem Reap at a glance Recommended duration: 3 to 4 days.
 Best season: November to February.
 Angkor Pass: 37 / 62 / 72 USD depending on duration.
-Daily budget: starting from €25 for backpackers, from €80 for comfort, with no ceiling for luxury hotels.
-Free entry for Cambodian nationals, holders of visa K (diaspora), and residents for 2 years or more.
+Daily budget: starting from €25 for backpackers, from €80 for comfort, with no limit for luxury hotels.
+Free entry for Cambodian nationals, K visa holders (diaspora), and residents for 2 years or more.

 Ideal duration